-Aruba’s Edge Services Platform (ESP) analyses data across domains, identifies anomalies, ensures SLAs and more while leveraging zero-trust network security and a unified infrastructure for data centre, branch and remote worker locations.
+Aruba's Edge Services Platform (ESP) analyses data across domains, identifies anomalies, ensures SLAs and more while leveraging zero-trust network security and a unified infrastructure for data center, branch and remote worker locations.

 The platform can be consumed either as-a-service in the cloud or on-premises, as a managed service delivered through Aruba partners, or via network as a service through HPE GreenLake.

 “The Intelligent Edge is the catalyst that will spark limitless possibilities for organisations and enterprises that want to accelerate transformation and ensure business continuity by leveraging their technology investments as their greatest asset,” says Aruba president Keerti Melkote.

 “Built upon Aruba's guiding principles of connect, protect, analyse, and act, Aruba ESP is the culmination of years of innovation, R-D, Aruba ingenuity and, most importantly, input from our valued customers whose honest feedback and insightful perspective has helped to make this platform a network that knows.